twoXes/awesome-structural-bioinformatics/README.md

 # Docking

-The first appearance of Molecular Docking is said to have been 1982's [A Geometric Approach to MacroMolecule Ligand Interactions](https://www.sciencedirect.com/science/article/abs/pii/002228368290153X#:~:text=A%20geometric%20approach%20to%20macromolecule%2Dligand%20interactions%E2%98%86&text=Algorithms%20are%20presented%20that%20examine,sites%20on%20a%20macromolecular%20surface.)
+One of the first appearances of Molecular Docking is said to have been 1982's [A Geometric Approach to MacroMolecule Ligand Interactions](https://www.sciencedirect.com/science/article/abs/pii/002228368290153X#:~:text=A%20geometric%20approach%20to%20macromolecule%2Dligand%20interactions%E2%98%86&text=Algorithms%20are%20presented%20that%20examine,sites%20on%20a%20macromolecular%20surface.)

 They tell us Molecular Docking = "To position two molecules so that they interact favorably with one another..."

+How???

+> Our approach is to reduce the number of degrees of freedom using simplifying assumptions that still retain some correspondence to a situation of biochemical interest.
+Specifically, we treat the geometric (hard sphere) interactions of two rigid bodies, where one body (the “receptor”) contains “pockets” or “grooves” that form binding sites for the second object, which we will call the “ligand”.
+Our goal is to fix the six degrees of freedom (3 translations and 3 orientations) that determine the best relative positions of the two objects.

 "Docking is a method which predicts the prefered orientation of one molecule to a second when bound to each other to form a stable complex.
 Knoweldge of the prefered orientation in turn may be used to predict the strength of association or binding affinity between two molecules using scoring functions."